 Why should I have my weight loss surgery at a Center of Excellence?

 Bariatric surgery is a life-altering decision and the most effective means to treat morbid obesity and its complications.
 There are currently several surgical procedures available that will offer lasting and safe control of weight and provide remission of many co-morbidities.
 Though the safety factor has substantially increased over the years, surgery can still be a challenging undertaking.
 Uncontrolled complications of morbid obesity and psychosocial challenges necessitate the need for highly skilled support.
 Bariatric patients can present increased surgical risks and the need exists for a well-trained staff that is capable of dealing with the physical and emotional demands of them.
 However, the surgeon and staff do not represent the entire picture.
-Hospital equipment, furniture, instruments and imaging resources must be suitable for the patients who often exceed their ideal body weight by 100 lbs.
-Centers of Excellence® provide the knowledge, experience and staff to deliver the highest levels of safe and comprehensive bariatric care to the patient.
+Hospital equipment, furniture, instruments, and imaging resources must be suitable for patients who often exceed their ideal body weight by 100 lbs.
+Centers of Excellence® provide the knowledge, experience, and staff to deliver the highest levels of safe and comprehensive bariatric care to the patient.

 With the global obesity crisis and the rise in bariatric procedures the need to develop benchmarks for quality and patient safety became apparent.
 The American Society for Metabolic and Bariatric Surgery (ASMBS) realized this and set out to recognize the surgeons and facilities that provide superior bariatric patient care.
 The goal was, and is, to advance the safety, efficacy, and efficiency of bariatric and metabolic surgical care.
 Guidelines and rules have been established to ensure that the patient will receive the highest levels of care and safety.
 The ASMBS has developed and administers best-in-class bariatric surgery Center of Excellence® programs around the globe and the world’s largest clinical bariatric surgery patient database